Academic resilience in the Latin America region post COVID-19 pandemic -- an explainable machine learning analysis of its determinants and heterogeneity using alternative definitions: Conclusions

 \section{Conclusions}

 On the back of the learning crisis of the Latin American and the Caribbean (LAC) region, this article offered a detailed analysis of factors underpinning students who are academically resilient; that is, students whose performance is high against the odds given their poorer background.
 From a policy perspective, the paper's analysis can be framed as learning recovery mechanism for the LAC region because, knowing which are the pull up factors for students to be more likely to fall into the academic resilient group (versus those poorer students who are not academic resilient), can be employed as a baseline to aid those poorer students at the bottom of the learning distribution.
-Specifically, I used the latest PISA wave (year: 2022) for nine LAC countries to identify leading factors behind students academic resilience using four definitions using recent advancements on explainable machine learning methods.
-The paper also added to the literature in different ways.
-First, I relied on four different versions of the student academic resilient (SAR) indicator (the dependent variable); and, too, I introduced two novel SAR indicators.
-Second, as far as I am aware, this is the first study investigating the determinants of students academic resilience for the LAC region.
-Third, it also focuses on drivers by education sub-systems.
+Specifically, we used the latest PISA wave (year: 2022) for nine LAC countries to identify leading factors behind students academic resilience using four definitions using recent advancements on explainable machine learning methods.
+The paper contributed to the literature in different ways.
+First, we relied on four different versions of the student academic resilient (SAR) indicator (the dependent variable); and, too, we introduced two novel SAR indicators.
+Second, as far as we are aware, this is the first study investigating the determinants of students academic resilience for the LAC region.
+Third, the empirical analysis also focuses on drivers by education sub-systems.
 Finally, the paper relied on novel explainable artificial intelligence (XAI) methods (Shapley values), adding to scarce body of research on SAR based on learning surveys for other regions (e.g., \citealp{agasisti18,cheung24}).

 \printendnotes

 \bibsep{0pt}

 {\Alph{subsection}} {A\arabic{figure}} {A\arabic{table}}